-In order to consider the various scenarios discussed above. the proposed task scheduling system has been designed to accomplish the various objectives that minimize the overall computation time of a job and increase the utilization of cluster resources in a near optimal manner.
-It considers the various essential factors namely data locality, resource workload, energy consumption, job attributes, deadline of the job, etc. From this study, it is identified that the existing task scheduling techniques are either focused on user-centric or resourcecentric, and they failed to address both the factors at once.
+In order to consider the various scenarios discussed above, the proposed task scheduling system has been designed to accomplish the various objectives that reduce the total computation time and increase the resource utilization in a near optimal manner.
+It considers the various essential factors namely data locality, resource workload, energy consumption, job attributes, deadline of the job, etc. From this study, it is identified that the existing task scheduling techniques are either focused on user-centric or resource-centric, and they failed to address both the factors at once.
 However, the proposed task scheduling system first classifies the performance factors into user-centric and resource-centric, and considers both the factors as shown in table II along with their definition.
 It also infers that the proposed task scheduling system is able to resolve the problems that persist in existing task scheduling techniques by considering both the essential user-centric and resource-centric parameters.